plastuk94/YTMNDToVideo/README.md

 Thanks to https://github.com/philleif/ytmnd-to-tiktok for showing how it can be done.

+# Requirements
+FFmpeg must be installed and in your PATH variable.

 # How to Use
 Enter the entire URL, e.g. "https://epicgeordi.ytmnd.com/" and press Enter.